kubesure/docs/README.md

 **0.2 features**

-1. Create UI with micro web deployment
+[] Create UI with micro web deployment
-2. Logging with fluentd and elastic
+[] Logging with fluentd and elastic
-3. Post events to Kakfa for data analysis biz moments is TBD
+[] Pull events to Kakfa for data analysis biz moments is TBD [X] API Exposure to world through Kube ingress
-4. Kube ingress
-5. Fix defects
+[] Fix defects

 **0.3 Features**

-1. Deploy on kubernetes with a service mesh
+[] Deploy on kubernetes with a service mesh
-2. Prepare helm charts
+[] Prepare helm charts
-3. CI CD Pipeline
+[] CI CD Pipeline
-4. API Exposure to world

 **0.4 Features**